Content

 Summing Up

-Unfortunately, drug shortages complicate treatment for people across the U.S. who live with ADHD and need medication.
-If you can’t get the medication you need, talk to your ADHD treatment provider, who can recommend alternative methods.
+Even if you can’t get the medication you need, you can talk to your ADHD treatment provider, who can recommend alternative options that can help.
 With treatment, you can manage your symptoms and live a fulfilling and happy life.

 Sources